 Why does this site exists?

 This site was coined in place of a long-awaited book on Parental Alienation (PA) that was never published because my thoughts, wounds and words are deeply embedded in the need to be recognized by my mother, who I yearn to have a healthy relationship with.
 You will learn about my changed mind to no longer author after 5 years.
-There are some excerpts of my manuscript on this platform.

 I write because I enjoy the hobby and find the exercise to be therapeutic towards my healing.
 My goal is to avoid repeating the same mistakes in my adult life that were made in my teenage years.
 When I finally accepted motherhood at age 35, I vowed to become an informed, active, involved, conscious and loving parent to my daughter.
 Further, I promised God to do my best to protect her emotions and heart, as I explain how my divorcing her father brings positive enlightenment in her life – which is unlike my outcome between my parents.

 I firmly believe divorce can have a damaging affect – when mishandled – on the individuals involved but more so directly on the kids, if there are any.
 I subscribe to a philosophy most divorce women may not (not to generalize), which is the importance of speaking good about your spouse, particularly in the presence of your kids; maintaining positive thoughts about your divorce experience insomuch to take onus that you chose him/her to marry; speaking openly about your former because we must understand that our kids will never divorce their mother or father; and regularly pray for your former – if not for you, for the sake of your child.